socialisewrld/.github/profile/README.md

 **We connect people and give them the tools to build their own solutions empowering technological choice.**

 A new open social technology **platform focused on collaboration and building tools the empower technological choice and diversity**.
-Our mission is to create the best open source technologies to **connect an expanding network** of people, experts, industry leaders and investors to help **source and build tools that elevate innovations** across the world, and have a real impact on the future **social and economic developmen**t of their local community.
+Our mission is to create the best open technologies to **connect an expanding network** of people, experts, industry leaders and investors to help **source and build tools that elevate innovations** across the world, and have a real impact on the future **social and economic developmen**t of their local community.

 By encouraging **the creativity and expertise of grassroots protagonist** who can meaningfully contribute to local advancements.
 Through collaborative action, our platform aspires to nurture **a world where** **anyone can learn and with ideas is empowered to create tools and solutions  address the world’s most pressing challenges.**